 Steveston Village Farmers Market

 The Steveston Village Farmers Market usually takes place two Sundays a month from May until October in Richmond’s Steveston Village outside at the Steveston Community Centre at 4111 Moncton Street from 10:30 am until 3:30 pm.

 Steveston Village is a highly recommended place for strolls, bike rides and visits to historic sites, so it’s well worth the trek out to the farmers market when combined with a visit to the region.

 Surrey Urban Farmers Market

-The Surrey Urban Farmers Market takes place on Saturdays from 10 am to 2 pm from early June to early October in the plaza outside Surrey City Hall at 13450 104th Avenue in Surrey.
+The Surrey Urban Farmers Market takes place on Saturdays between 10 am and 3 pm from early June to early October at Hawthorne Park along 144th Street.
 It’s a fairly small market with live music most weeks and only 20 or so vendors.

 Trout Lake Farmers Market